 In suburban Simi Valley, California, where 7 percent of children are eligible for Title I services, the 16,600-student unified school district is planning to spend about $7.4 million, more than half its ESSER III allotment, on mental health professionals.
 In Kings Park on Long Island, N.Y., the 2,900-student district is dedicating roughly a third of it $1 million allotment towards hiring an additional elementary social worker for the next three school years.
 About 5 percent of the students there are Title I eligible.

 This spending trend dovetails with what we found in breaking down the Burbio sample by rural and urban settings: Rural districts are far less likely to make mental health a spending priority.
 That may be because there are fewer mental-health professions in rural communities.

 Spending planned for social-emotional learning materials and training is fairly consistent across the sample, with about a third of districts at all poverty levels earmarking funds.
-That proportion ranks it among the top 10 priorities for the more affluent half of school districts but not for the communities with more children in poverty.
+That proportion ranks it among the top 10 priorities for the more affluent two-thirds of school districts but not for the communities with more children in poverty.

 In many ways, the spending patterns reflect a hierarchy of needs, with under-resourced districts more likely to commit Covid-relief funds to tangible improvements addressing chronic problems and wealthier districts dealing with the immediate impacts of the pandemic.

 The trends could well change in the nearly three years that localities have to use the federal money.
 During the Omicron surge, many districts rushed to spend on masks, rapid tests and cleaning supplies, and it’s unclear when they may need to do so again.
 Still, the plans that districts are submitting so far suggest that this historic infusion of cash could help the most underserved communities recover not only from the pandemic but from years of disinvestment.